bips-hb/ConNIS/README.md

 ## Example

-We use a truncated real world dataset and a list of truncated insertion sites as an example for applying ConNIS.
+We use a truncated real world dataset and a list of truncated insertion sites as an toy example for applying ConNIS.

 ``` r